Confluent A-hypergeometric functions and rapid decay homology cycles: Hien's rapid decay homologies

 \begin{definition} (Hien \cite{H-1} and \cite{H-2}) For $p \in \ZZ$ we set

 and call it the $p$-th rapid decay homology group associated to the integrable connection $\E$. \end{definition} In \cite{H-2} Hien proved that $H_p^{\rd}(U; \E )$ is isomorphic to the dual of the $p$-th algebraic de Rham cohomology of the dual connection $\E^*$ of $\E$.
-For a different approach to this problem see Kashiwara-Schapira \cite{K-S-new}.
 In this paper, we use only some special integrable connections $( \E, \nabla )$ as the following example.

 \begin{example} Let $U \simeq \CC_x^*$ and $\E = \sho_U \exp (-h(x))x^{-c}$, where $h(x)=\sum_{i \in \ZZ} a_ix^i$ ($a_i \in \CC$) is a Laurent polynomial and $c \in \CC$.
 As usual we endow $\E = \sho_U \exp (-h(x))x^{-c}$ with the connection $\nabla : \E \longrightarrow \Omega_U^1 \otimes_{\sho_U} \E$ defined by